MediaComem/biopocket/docs/PROGRAMMER-CHEAT-SHEET.md

   * Separate technical tasks by role (e.g. programmer, designer)
   * Separate technical tasks for automated tests
   * Separate technical tasks for infrastructure changes
-  * Further split complex tasks into smaller tasks if necessary
+  * If some tasks seem too complex, split them into smaller tasks
 * Assign each task to a developer
 * Estimate the work effort

 **Tip:** you can *bulk insert* technical tasks from the *Sprint taskboard* (click the list icon in a story card).

 ## Start working (about time)

-Find a story in the current sprint:
+* Find a story in the current sprint

-* Move the story to `In Progress`
+* Move the story to **In Progress**
 * Create a feature branch named after the pattern `story-:id-:optional-description`:
   * `feature-24`
   * `feature-42-meaning-of-life`